Open-Historical-Map-Labs/openhistoricaltiles/OpenMapTiles_Errata.md

 Tessera is a service which reads from the PostGIS database and generates PBF vector tiles.

-### Launching It

-The instructions for starting Tessera aren't quite complete, and should read:
+*For more complete information, see the **OpenMapTiles_Service** document.
+This is a quick introduction.*

+The file `build/openmaptiles.tm2source/data.yml` is the configuration for what data services exist.
+It also configures global stuff like the `minzoom` and `maxzoom`

+To configure your Node version and launch the service, you would do the following:
 ```
+cd
+nvm use
-cd ~/OPENMAPTILES/openhistoricaltiles
+cd ~/OPENMAPTILES/openmaptiles
 ~/node_modules/.bin/tessera tmsource://./build/openmaptiles.tm2source
 ```

-This runs a service on port `8080` on all interfaces, Internet and localhost.
-The firewall blocks the general public from accessing port `:8080` so there is an Apache proxy so these services are visible as `http://ec2-18-209-171-18.compute-1.amazonaws.com/vectortiles/`

-### Configuration

-The file `build/openmaptiles.tm2source/data.yml` is the configuration for what data services exist.

-it also configures global stuff like the `minzoom` and `maxzoom`

-Terminology note: "Datasource" is what we normally call a "layer" or "feature group" such as buildings, lakes, or coastlines.
-A "Layer" is the whole data service.
+The site would then be available as http://ec2-18-209-171-18.compute-1.amazonaws.com/vectortiles/